 Basic Exemption Limit

-For the AY 2015-16, the IT Department of India has increased the exemption limit for a retiring person.
+The IT Department of India has increased the exemption limit for a retiring person.
 Now people who fall under this category can claim a basic exemption of INR 3, 00, 000 on their total income for a particular AY.
 In case, the age of a tax payer has reached 80 years, he same exemption limit increases to INR 5, 00, 000.

 Use of Reverse Mortgage